-This manufacturing note is intended for surface mount technology (SMT) manufacturing engineers who are currently using the RF2052 for prototype or production manufacturing.
+This manufacturing note is intended for surface mount technology (SMT) manufacturing engineers who are currently using the RFSA2624 module for prototype or production manufacturing.
 The information provided in this document is meant to assist customers with the set-up and characterization of their products.

-2. Quad Flat Pack Package Description
+2. Module Package Description